The large scale structure formation in an expanding universe: Introduction

 \section{Introduction}

-The clustering of galaxies in our universe is responsible for the formation of larger scale structure in our universe (\cite{PEEBLES}; \cite{PEEBLESb}; \cite{clus}).
-So, it is very important to analyze the clustering of galaxies, and this can be done using a gravitation partition function (\cite{sas}; \cite{sas2}).
-In this gravitational partition function, the galaxies are approximated as point particles, as the size of galaxies is much smaller than the distance between them.
-It is possible to use this gravitational partition function for analyzing the clustering of galaxies.
-As the extended structure of the galaxies is approximated by a point particle, it is possible for this gravitational partition function to diverge.
-However, these divergences in the gravitational partition function can be removed by using a softening parameter (\cite{ahm10}).
-This softening parameter incorporates the extended structure of galaxies in the gravitational partition function.
-This softening parameter modifies the thermodynamic fluctuations in this system of galaxies.
-The thermodynamics for this system of galaxies can also be analyzed using this gravitational partition function (\cite{sas84}).
-The clustering of a system of galaxies has also been studied using the grand canonical gravitational partition functions (\cite{ahm02}).
-This has been done by analyzing the distribution functions and moments of distributions such as their skewness and kurtosis for such a system of galaxies.
-The distribution function for galaxies has been studied for a wide range of samples, and it has been observed that galaxy clusters are surrounded by individual halos (\cite{10}; \cite{20}).
-The grand canonical partition function has also been used to analyze the thermodynamics for a system of galaxies, and obtain the specific heats and isothermal compressibility for such a system (\cite{ahm06}).
+The clustering of galaxies is responsible for forming large scale structure in our Universe (\citealt{PEEBLES}; \citealt{PEEBLESb}; \citealt{clus}).
+So, it is very important to analyze the clustering of galaxies, and this can be done using simulation (\citealt{a1}; \citealt{a2}), or by relating various physical parameters to observational data (\citealt{a3}; \citealt{a4}).
+In these works, the local matter distribution in galaxies or clusters is analyzed (either by simulation or using observation).
+However, for analyzing the formation of large scale structure in the Universe, it is more appropriate to approximate each galaxy as a point, analogous to a point particle in a statistical mechanical system.
+This approximation is valid as the size of galaxies is much smaller than the distance between them.
+Thus, it is possible to write a statistical mechanical gravitational partition function for this system, and use it for analyzing the large scale structure formation (\citealt{sas}; \citealt{sas2}).
+It may be noted that this formalism has been used to investigate the thermodynamic description of the cosmological many-body problem and galaxy clustering (\citealt{cosa1}; \citealt{cosa2}).
+Here the thermodynamic quantities, like temperature, are obtained using the kinetic theory of gases, with each galaxy acting as a particle analog.
+It has been observed that such a system can be analyzed using a quasi-equilibrium description, as the macroscopic quantities change slowly compared to local relaxation time scales (\citealt{cos1}; \citealt{cos2}; \citealt{cos3}; \citealt{cos4}).
+As the extended structure of a galaxy is approximated by a point particle, this gravitational partition function can diverge.
+However, these divergences can be removed by using a softening parameter (\citealt{ahm10}).
+This softening parameter incorporates the effects of having an extended structure in the gravitational partition function.
+This softening parameter also modifies the thermodynamic fluctuations in this system.
+So, the correct thermodynamics for this system has to be analyzed using this gravitational partition function modified by the softening parameter (\citealt{sas84}).
+The clustering of a system of galaxies has been studied using the grand canonical ensemble of galaxies (\citealt{ahm02}).
+This has been done by analyzing the distribution functions and moments of distributions, such as their skewness and kurtosis.
+The study of such distribution functions for galaxies has indicated that galaxy clusters are surrounded by individual halos (\citealt{10}; \citealt{20}).
+The gravitational partition function has also been used to obtain the specific heats and isothermal compressibility for such a system (\citealt{ahm06}).